ttmarek/rangle-blogs/form-analytics/README.md

 Here we're using the `createPageview` factory to create an event definition for each input field event.

-Go back to your browser, navigate to the `/payment` page in the app and fill in the form.
-You should now see analytics events being logged to the console whenever the values of the input fields change.
+Go back to your browser, navigate to the app's `/payment` page and fill in the form.
+You should see analytics events being logged to the console whenever the form fields change.
 This is what we wanted right?
-Yes, and no. We wanted to fake a page view whenever a user entered something into a form field.
-But, with our current set up, we are hitting Google Analytics with page views whenever the user types something into a given form field.
-So if the user enters in `John` in the name field, we are hitting Google Analytics with four hits to `/name-entered`, when we only need to send one.
+Yes and no. We wanted to hit Google Analytics with a page view when a user enters their name, email, phone number, or credit card number.
+But with our current set up, we are hitting Google Analytics with page views each time the user adds a _single_ character to each form field.
+So if the user enters `John` in the name field, Google Analytics records four hits to `/name-entered` instead of one.

-Redux Beacon's event definitions have one other property that can help us with this problem.
-Update the `createPageview` factory as follows.
+Redux Beacon's event definitions have a property that can help us with this problem.
+Update the `createPageview` factory in `src/analytics.js` as follows.

 ```js
 function createPageview(fieldName, route) {